 This unique take picks out the body of the koi with a golden outline.
 This means success in gaining wealth or prosperity and continuing onward.
 If your water background is black, this idea is a great way to show success in your goal, just outline the appropriate color.

-This is another tattoo that could indicate success or even failure.
+This is another tattoo of a koi fish that could indicate success or even failure.
 Red koi means love or power while heading down is either success where you don’t need to continue or failure.
 The cherry blossoms could refer to a loved one losing their fight.

 This features another black koi with yellow edging.
 This can mean success in a career or in attaining prosperity.
 The lotus can mean coming from a humble background.
 Combining meanings like this can make for a better tattoo.